-Due to the temperature change, the length of the wire will change by where α is the thermal expansion coefficient.
-For our parameters we obtain $\Delta L = 1.7$ mm.
-The electrical feed-through, made of ceramic, cannot take any mechanical stress and must therefore be connected to the wire through flexible transitions.
-Fig. 10 shows a design for a wire compensator.
+Due to the temperature change, the length of the wire will change by where $\alpha$ is the thermal expansion coefficient.
+For our parameters we obtain $\Delta L{max} = 0.4$ mm.
+The electrical and thermal feedthroughs, insulated with ceramic material, cannot take any mechanical stress and must therefore be connected to the wire through flexible transitions.
+Fig. 10 shows a design for the electrical feed-through and fan for cooling to ambient temperature.
+Fig. 9 depicts the end connection with a loop to avoid mechanical stress on the ceramic feedthrough insulator.